Join a Team

 With the coaches recruited, it’s time to register the team with FIRST.
 National Registration is handled through the Account Dashboard on the FIRST website and can be accessed by clicking this link: https://my.firstinspires.org/Dashboard/.
 Registration opens in early May and runs through the end of September each year (subject to availability, registration may close sooner if all spots are filled).

 For schools or organizations with Site Coordinators (called Team Administrators in the FIRST system), the site coordinator can register the team then invite the coaches to join the team.
 Otherwise, one of the coaches can register the team.
 Each coach will need to make their own FIRST account and join the team.
-Teams will not be allowed to pay the Team Registration Fee or purchase any LEGO products until at least two coaches agree to the Youth Protection Program rules and completed the required screening.
+Teams will be able to purchase materials and pay registration fees, however they will not be able to manage rosters until they have two screen coaches.

 Teams will receive their official Team Number once they have paid the Team Registration Fee.